US Dash Cam Laws By State 2024: Laws and Regulations

 Buy cams that are the right size and mount them in the right place

-Dash cams are legal in Indiana, but they must be placed in the bottom corner of the windshield on the passenger side.
-They also can’t be any larger than four square inches.
+• Windshield mounting: Dash cams must be mounted in the bottom corner of the windshield on the passenger side.

 Iowa